ekQ/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I'm a Research Scientist and Manager at Google DeepMind in Helsinki, Finland (previously Zürich, Switzerland), where I lead a Gemini post-training team working on user signals.
+I'm a Staff Research Scientist and Manager at Google DeepMind in Helsinki, Finland (previously Zürich, Switzerland), where I lead a Gemini post-training team working on user signals.
 I also work as an Adjunct Professor at Aalto University, teaching and doing research on Large Language Models and their interdisciplinary applications.